Saturday, November 30, 2013

 24 The Tribunal proceeded on the assumption that, because a person who obtains access to a document under the Act is unconstrained as to the use which he/she may make of any information in the document, disclosure of the document to the applicant is disclosure ‘to the world at large’.
 This, too, reflected the accepted view in the Tribunal.
 In the present case, the Tribunal cited the following passage from Victorian Administrative Law:[27]

-Accepting the relevance of the applicant’s interest in the information – or the purpose for which access is required – appears to be in direct conflict with the principle, which has been accepted on numerous occasions by VCAT (and by its predecessor, the AAT), that “reasonableness” must be considered as if the disclosure were to the world at large.
+Accepting the relevance of the applicant’s interest in the information – or the purpose for which access is required – appears to be in direct conflict with the principle, which has been accepted on numerous occasions by VCAT (and by its predecessor, the AAT), that “reasonableness” must be considered as if the disclosure were to the world at large.25 The Tribunal continued:

 27 The argument for Mr Marke, which was accepted by the judge at first instance, was that the assumption of release ‘to the world at large’ would operate unfairly against an applicant who, like Mr Marke, had no intention to publish the information to the world but wanted it only for his own purposes.
 That concern is, with respect, understandable.
 The point illustrates a more general difficulty with the assumption, namely that it will almost always work against disclosure.
 Where personal information is concerned, disclosure to the world at large will much more readily appear ‘unreasonable’ than disclosure of the same information to the applicant alone.